Saros (astronomy): History

-The Saros period of 223 lunar months (in Greek numerals, ΣΚΓ′) is in the Antikythera Mechanism user manual on this instrument, made around 150 to 100 BCE in Greece, as seen in the picture.
+The Saros period of 223 lunar months (in Greek numerals, ΣΚΓ′) is in the Antikythera Mechanism user manual on this instrument, made around 150–100 BCE in Greece, as seen in the picture.
 This number is one of a few inscriptions of the mechanism that are visible with the unaided eye.
 Above it, the period of the Metonic cycle and the Callippic cycle are also visible.

 Description

 Lunar eclipses occurring near the Moon's descending node are given odd saros series numbers.
 The first eclipse in such series passes through the southern edge of the Earth's shadow, and the Moon's path is shifted northward each successive saros, while lunar eclipses occurring near the Moon's ascending node are given even saros series numbers.
 The first eclipse in such series passes through the northern edge of the Earth's shadow, and the Moon's path is shifted southward each successive saros.